technocrat/GeoIDs.jl/docs/src/guide/database-config.md

 );
 ```

-This table is typically created as part of the Census.jl package setup.
+This table is automatically created and populated when you run `initialize_database()`.